caraml-dev/helm-charts/charts/merlin/README.md

 This includes the dependencies that were installed by the chart.
 Note that, any PVCs created by the chart will have to be deleted manually.

 ### Rendered field
-* The purpose of `.Values.rendered.releasedVersion` is to update all configs that share this tag using this 1 value in values.yaml
+* The purpose of `.Values.rendered.*` is to configure parts of the helm chart that use the field * from 1 place
-`.Values.rendered.releasedVersion` is used in rendering `merlin.config` partial template and `merlin.deploymentTag` partial template
+* For example, `.Values.rendered.releasedVersion` is used in rendering `merlin.config` partial template and `merlin.deploymentTag` partial template
-If .Values.deployment.image.tag is specified, it will overwrite the value in .Values.releasedVersion Values.
-Rendered values will overwrite values in `.Values.config` Default value for .Value.deployment.image.tag and .Values.config is set to empty string respectively
+* If `.Values.deployment.image.tag` is specified, it will overwrite the value in `.Values.releasedVersion`
+* The values in `.Values.rendered` will overwrite values in `.Values.config`

 ## Configuration
 The following table lists the configurable parameters of the Merlin chart and their default values.